 "Honestly, I think that the main difference between meeting someone on a dating app and meeting someone in a more organic way is that through a dating app, you know right off the bat that the person is interested in you.
 They're using the dating app to meet people so there's no question about whether or not they're interested—if you go out, you know they either want to hook up or want a connection.
 I think it eliminates some of the uncertainty that accompanies meeting people through friends or randomly," Abby says.

-In a similar line of thought, Sharon explains that "when you meet someone randomly, like at a bar, it's unlikely to end up sharing a ton of interests with the other person.
+In a similar line of thinking, Sharon explains that "when you meet someone randomly, like at a bar, it's unlikely to end up sharing a ton of interests with the other person.
 Backgrounds of where you grew up and how you grew up, religious or political affiliations could be very different, which I found was ultimately the reason why I didn't see a future with certain people I met in organic settings that were fun to hang out with but lacked common visions."
 She also says that setups can be awkward, too, since you or your mutual friend could end up upset if it doesn't work out.

 Regardless of how things pan out, most of the people we talked to agree that dating is a great way to discover new things about yourself.
 "Going on dates has actually helped me realize where I'm at emotionally.
 If I go on dates and I'm just instantly not feeling them or not giving them a chance at all, I realize I'm clearly not in a place to actually open myself up," Violet says.
 "I also learn what I like and what I don't like through dating, which is really important."